Sometimes change happens an hour at a time

 Keep an eye out for the next email featuring more activity spotlights to help you turn your plans into action.
 It will include insights on spreading the word about your big event before NDAFW kicks off March 20-26!

-Check out: [Please enable javascript.]
+Check out: [Please enable JavaScript.]

 November 2022